If an emergency arises that causes the need for you to defer an exam, you will be relieved to know that you have options.

 For work or other exceptionalities, an exam can be deferred to the next exam session, whereby supporting documentation and an additional fee is required.

 We hope you understand that exam deferrals cannot be granted on the basis of insufficient study time or lack of readiness.
 As an association who believes in an equitable student experience, we trust that students understand our academic policies.

 Among the many benefits of computer-based exams is the scheduling flexibility.
 Students are given a three-week window during each exam session to complete their CIP exam(s).
 You can transfer your exam date to another available time within that three-week window as many times as necessary up until two weeks prior to the examination session start date.
-Once the transfer deadline has passed, you must contact Member Services to reschedule your exam date.
+Once the transfer deadline has passed, you must contact Member Services to reschedule your exam date - please note a fee will apply after this deadline.
 If you are not able to attend your exam during that three-week examination session, your request will be treated as an examination deferral.
 Please see our examination deferral guidelines.

-CBE exams are still required to be written at a proctored examination centre - you do not take a CBE exam from a remote location such as your home, for example.
-Many CBE exams will be held at your local Institute or Chapter or at other designated proctored exam centres.
+Our computer-based exams are required to be written at a proctored examination centre—you do not take a CBE exam from a remote location such as your home, for example.
+Many CBE exams will be held at your local institute or chapter or at other designated proctored exam centres.
 Exam sites will have laptops replacing pens and paper answer books, as well as a secure computer set-up, including screen protection and locked-down browsers.

 If you are unsuccessful in an exam and receive a Z, you are required to enroll into the course again.
 Students who have encountered this situation tell us that re-enrolling in the course allowed them to enhance their learning experience by choosing a methodology that works better for them through either our in-class, virtual or distance learning option.

 More information on examination re-writes is available here.